 “How do you decode emotions in text messages?”

 Text messages can often be very confusing.
 It can be especially challenging to understand emotions when we communicate through text messages.
 With the lack of facial expressions and body language, we can often misinterpret the intended message and tone resulting in disastrous misunderstandings.
+Text messages potentially limit the ability to understand the intentions and feelings of the writer.
+There are some methods to help you recognize emotions in text messages.
 So how can we read emotions in texts?
 Let’s find out.

 “What is a moderate interpretation of the text?
 Halfway between what it really means and what you’d like it to mean?” – Antonin Scalia